Center For Street Involved Children

 · Share with one of our street involved children, and help us keep the door open for other children who need a loving home and somewhere safe to stay.

-· Share your support with the centre, of course we as ever rely heavily on others sharing with the centre to pay for things like rent, food, our 24hour staffing and the day to day bills have 25+ b0ys can bring!
+· Share your support with the centre, of course we as ever rely heavily on others sharing with the centre to pay for things like rent, food, our 24 hour staffing and the day to day bills 42+ b0ys can bring!

-· As with all we do, all our resources come from people who find us on social media, and feel moved to share with the children.
-I should correct that slightly, as we grow some of our own food now, mother earth also provides along-side humanities good will...
+As with all we do, all our resources come from people who find us on social media, and feel moved to share with the children.